Content last updated January 2023.

 To learn more about process automation tools available from Salesforce, see Tools Relevant to Automated.

-Scalable automations continue to perform well, regardless of spikes in transaction volumes or the number of concurrent instances that are running.
-Scalable automations help organizations to grow by supporting increasing demand for their products and services.
-Building scalability into your automations is directly related to the overall reliability of your system.
+Operational logic deals with how effectively a process is translated from its design into an actual implementation.
+Automations with strong operational logic continue to perform well, regardless of spikes in transaction volumes or the number of concurrent instances that are running.
+Logically sound automations help businesses to more easily scale to operate at higher levels of demand.
+Building strong operational logic into your automations is directly related to the overall reliability of your system.

-Automations that do not scale provide poor user and customer experiences, leading to both potential revenue losses and loss of customer trust.
+Automations that do not operate effectively provide poor user and customer experiences, leading to both potential revenue losses and loss of customer trust.
 They also have higher maintenance costs and can become bottlenecks that delay related processes, contributing to overall system performance issues.

-The list of patterns and anti-patterns below shows what proper (and poor) scalability looks like in Salesforce automation.
+The list of patterns and anti-patterns below shows what proper (and poor) operational logic looks like in Salesforce automation.
 You can use these to validate your automation designs before you build, or identify automations that need to be optimized further.

 To learn more about tools available from Salesforce that can help you plan for scale, see Tools Relevant to Automated.